offbyone/ideas/content/old/internet/in-the-interests-of-uh.md

+---
-Title: In the interests of, uh...
+title: In the interests of, uh...
+slug: in-the-interests-of-uh
-date: 2003-02-17 09:52
+date: "2003-02-17 09:52"
-author: offby1
 category: Internet
 tags: internet
-slug: in-the-interests-of-uh
+author: offby1
 status: draft
+---

-[This is NOT safe for work!]([http://www.metalsludge.tv/home/index.php?option=com_content&task=view&id=40&Itemid=54](http://www.metalsludge.tv/home/index.php?option=com_content&task=view&id=40&Itemid=54) "Donna's World Famous Long and Short of it!")
+[This is NOT safe for work!](http://www.metalsludge.tv/home/index.php?option=com_content&task=view&id=40&Itemid=54 "Donna's World Famous Long and Short of it!")
 But is is damned funny.
 Essentially, a groupie rating list of metal stars - Mostly hair-metal rockers, but some more obscure ones, too (Dani Filth, anyone? :)

 I'm not sure how i feel after reading this one, but it sure as hell is funny.